Everything Texans Should Know About Elderly Assistance for Home Repairs

 One of the larger states in the U.S., Texas offers quite a few programs for seniors to get home repairs.

 We’ve gathered info on the agencies helping seniors with home repair assistance in the state.
 Each agency has different options, requirements, and guidelines.
 Some programs are specifically for aging residents, while others are income-specific.
-Peruse each option to get an idea of how they may be able to help senior homeowners with repairs.
+Consider each option to get an idea of how you can keep your home safe and comfortable without breaking the bank.

 Single Family Housing Repair Loans and Grants Program by the USDA

-20-year loans of up to $40,000 at a fixed interest rate of 1% may be given to eligible applicants to make necessary repairs or modernize their home.
+Seniors may apply for 20-year loans of up to $40,000 at a fixed interest rate of 1% to make necessary repairs or revamp their homes.
 Also, a grant of up to $10,000 may be given to elderly Texas homeowners to remove health and safety hazards.

 Qualifications to apply for either option include being a homeowner and occupying the house full-time, being unable to find affordable credit anywhere else, and having a household income that is below the specified limit in your county.
 Use this map to find the limit for your county.
 To apply for the grant, homeowners must also be 62 or older and unable to pay for the repairs needed on their own.